 Need Some Advice?
 Request a Callback

-4G Packaging Explained
+4G Hazmat Box Packaging Explained

 Our UN Approved 4G Fiberboard Boxes have been tested and approved with the use of specific inners.
 This means that the inner packaging you use within the 4G box is required to be the exact same inner packaging(s) that the 4G Fiberboard Box was tested and approved with.